Gomah/bulmil/README.md

 Vue.config.productionTip = false;

 // Tell Vue to ignore all components defined in the bulmil package.
-//T he regex assumes all components names are prefixed with 'b-' Vue.config.ignoredElements = [/b-\w*/];
+//T he regex assumes all components names are prefixed with 'bm-' Vue.config.ignoredElements = [/bm-\w*/];

 // Bind the custom elements to the window object applyPolyfills().then(() => {